 In essence, then, I noticed that there are very few apps out there which provide intermediate level learners of English with an intriguing medium to hone their skills.

 Then, I had a light-bulb moment - to use my own texts written in the first person as the basis of a mobile app.

 When I became a freelancer teacher of English, I was looking for ways to get away from the obscure and dull texts found in coursebooks.

 Therefore, I began to write texts about some of my work, travel and life experiences.
 Naturally, I was a little apprehensive about how my students would react to my own experiences and view of the world.
 However, most of them seemed to come out of their shell in the discussion phase of classes.
 I suspect that this is because many of them had had similar experiences to the ones I’d had.
-Moreover, I can be a little controversial with my statements but this also prompted some of my students to speak up.
+Moreover, I can be a little controversial with my statements.
+Nevertheless, being outspoken actually prompted many of my students to speak up.